syncfusion-content/blazor-docs/blazor/treegrid/how-to/tool-bar-with-drop-down-list.md

+---
+layout: post
+title: How to Tool Bar With Drop Down List in Blazor Tree Grid Component | Syncfusion
+description: Checkout and learn about Tool Bar With Drop Down List in Blazor Tree Grid component of Syncfusion, and more details.
+platform: Blazor
+control: Tree Grid
+documentation: ug
+---

 # Create custom toolbar with drop-down list

 You can create your own ToolBar items in the Tree Grid.
 It can be added by defining the [`Toolbar`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_Toolbar).
 Actions for this ToolBar template items are defined in the [`ToolbarClick`]